Just in Time Bulletin: CVE-2021-31166

 - results in web server compromise

 This to be a wormable vulnerability, meaning that it has the potential to spread via malware between vulnerable computers without user interaction.
-The effects of an exploit that would grant remote code execution would be widespread and highly impactful, as this type of bug could be made wormable.
+The effects of CVE-2021-31166 being exploited would grant remote code execution would be widespread and highly impactful, as this type of bug could be made wormable.
 So a compromise could lead to significant service interruptions and the compromise of high level domain accounts.

 Who is affected by this?